SSpzcee/Asunder-PHB/phb/md/Abilities.md

 Your extensive physical conditioning has given you an almost preternatural ability to shrug off damage

-When you block, you may choose to reduce the damage dealt by an additional 10% at the first rank, or an additional 25% at the second rank.
+When you block, you may choose to reduce the damage dealt up to an additional 10% per rank.

-This may only be done once every 30-(RES/10) IC.
-Base Cost: 25
+Base Cost: 15
 Scale: 10
-Limit: 2
+Limit: RES/40
-Requires: 60 RES

 ### **Fortitude**